 Technology is wonderful when it saves you money, and the patent process is ripe with inefficiencies that can be treated with patent data and analytics.
-Based on our past webinar titled “Reducing Patent Prosecution Costs Using Patent Analytics,” here are a few ways you can obtain quality USPTO patents in less time and for less money.
+Here are a few ways to help manage patent prosecution costs so you can obtain quality USPTO patents in less time and for less money.

 The LexisNexis PatentAdvisor® patent prosecution platform provides users with USPTO patent examiner data and proprietary metrics, such as the PatentAdvisor ETA™, which can be used to help predict the obstacles that are likely to arise when dealing with a specific patent examiner.
 PatentAdvisor™ can even run patent analytics over an entire patent portfolio so users can put an emphasis on those patent applications with high business value and favorable patent examiner statistics, and send patent applications with low business value and unfavorable patent examiner statistics to the chopping block.

 Strategy #2—target your patent applications to favorable USPTO art units

 Not all art units are equal in the eyes of the patent applicant.
 Some USPTO art units are composed of higher proportions of applicant-friendly patent examiners, while other USPTO art units may have a majority of patent examiners who are statistically more difficult.
 Additionally, a single patent application could theoretically be assigned to any number of USPTO art units depending on the subject matter of the patent application and the words used to describe the underlying invention.
 For example, an invention related to automotive electrical circuits could be assigned to an art unit specializing in electrical components, or perhaps to an art unit specializing in transportation.